 The Lankenau Institute for Medical Research

-JUNE 2014 -- LIMR Associate Professor Alexander J. Muller, PhD, was invited to present a lecture titled, “From pregnancy to onco-inflammation with the immune modulator, IDO,” at the 2014 International Symposium on Molecular Medicine and Infectious Disease sponsored by the Drexel University College of Medicine Institute for Molecular Medicine and Infectious Disease.
-Detailed information regarding the Symposium is available on the Institute website, drexelmed.edu/immid.
+June 2014 – LIMR Associate Professor Alexander J. Muller, PhD, was invited to present a lecture titled, “From pregnancy to onco-inflammation with the immune modulator, IDO,” at the 2014 International Symposium on Molecular Medicine and Infectious Disease sponsored by the Drexel University College of Medicine Institute for Molecular Medicine and Infectious Disease.
+Detailed information regarding the Symposium is available on the Institute website, drexel.edu/medicine/About/Departments/Institute-for-Molecular-Medicine-Infectious-Disease.

 In 2005 Dr. Muller, in collaboration with LIMR President and CEO Dr. George Prendergast, PhD, showed how tumors can switch on a gene called IDO1 that is involved in protecting the fetus from being rejected by the mother’s immune system.
 The research demonstrated for the first time how an experimental drug that blocks IDO1 might be used to dramatically improve responses to treatment with standard chemotherapy by unleashing an anti-tumor immune response.
 Now, this novel approach to treating cancer is being tested in breast cancer patients, with the Main Line Health hospitals at the forefront of this groundbreaking clinical study.
 Dr. Muller will discuss ongoing studies probing into the complex immunological, cellular and molecular consequences of targeting IDO1 in the context of cancer treatment so as to better understand how to optimize patient care.

-MAY 2013 -- Professor and LIMR Deputy Director Janet Sawicki, PhD, was invited to present a lecture at the 6th Annual International Conference on Ovarian Cancer Research held in Quebec, Canada in 2013.
+May 2013 – Professor and LIMR Deputy Director Janet Sawicki, PhD, was invited to present a lecture at the Sixth Annual International Conference on Ovarian Cancer Research held in Quebec, Canada in 2013.
 The title of her seminar was "Ovarian Cancer Nanotherapies.”
-Dr. Sawicki discussed preclinical studies she has conducted in 3 different ovarian cancer models to evaluate various nanotherapeutics.
+Dr. Sawicki discussed preclinical studies she has conducted in three different ovarian cancer models to evaluate various nanotherapeutics.

 Nanotherapy is the use of very small carrier molecules to deliver attached therapeutics to the specific area of the body where the cancer is located, and then bind only to those cancer cells.
 Advanced ovarian cancer is uniquely suited to nanoparticle-based therapies because the particles can easily be delivered directly to the peritoneal space where the primary tumor and a majority of the metastatic tumors are located.